NirbhayaReddy/Computer-Vision-Projects/README.md

 feature_request.md: Template for requesting new features or enhancements.

-Pull Request Template: A standardized template for contributors submitting pull requests is included as PULL_REQUEST_TEMPLATE.md.

 These templates help maintain consistency in communication and collaboration within the repository.

 ---